annotation/text-fabric/tf/docs/about/clientmanual.md

     compared to the statistics of the whole corpus.

 <mark>10. options</mark>
-:   Modify the behavior of search/export.
+:   Modify the behaviour of search/export.
     See **Options** below.

     !!! hint "Special characters"